cerner/fhir.cerner.com/content/smart.md

 Once you have your app working in code Console and you are committed to taking your app to production, contact us through the application available at [https://code.cerner.com/millennium](https://code.cerner.com/millennium), and we can provide access to *PowerChart* to test your app.
 For provider facing apps, PowerChart is the environment where providers will access apps in a production environment, so it is very important to test the apps in *PowerChart*.
 Access to PowerChart is a benefit only offered to members of our code program.

-### HealtheLife ###

-Direct to consumers apps may also be launched from our patient portal, HealtheLife.
-Once our patient portal is available for developers, developers in our program will have the ability to launch SMART applications from HealtheLife.
-This is how you can test as a consumer accessing your application.

 #### SSL Certificate ####

 Your app must be reachable through an https endpoint.
 Also, you need a valid SSL certificate for your site to test your app in *PowerChart*.
 A good resource to check your server's SSL certificates is [Qualys SSL Labs](https://www.ssllabs.com/ssltest/).
 Ensure your server's certificate gets A grade or higher.